Data Quality Reference Site

 - "Fourth Review of the Fund"s Data Standards" Initiatives: Supplement on the Data Quality Assessment Framework" (July 2001).
 This paper, presented to the IMF"s Executive Board, outlines the methodology for assessing data quality.
 Applications of the assessment methodology, including in the Reports on the Observance of Standards and Codes (ROSC) data modules, are also discussed.

-- "What is Data Quality?
+- Carson, Carol S., "What is Data Quality?
 A Distillation of Experience" (August 2000).
 This paper examines a sample of reviews of statistical systems and statistical products to distill some answers to the question "What is data quality?" and to derive some of the elements, or key features, that represent data quality.
 The paper describes the IMF staff"s work toward a framework for assessing data quality and, in light of the criteria and key features of the sample reviewed, invites comments on the usefulness of the framework under development.